CDopazo/Project_portfolio/R/Machine Learning/Human_activity_recognition/README.md

 [See the plot code here](https://github.com/CDopazo/Project_portfolio/blob/master/R/Machine%20Learning/Human_activity_recognition/coding/Plot_3.R)

-The accuracy for the **Random Forest model is 0.9945** almost 100% of right guessing, 0,55% out of sample error\*\*, we dont need to look for any other model, this one seems to be perfect.
+The accuracy for the **Random Forest model is 0.9945** almost 100% of right guessing, 0,55% out of sample error, we dont need to look for any other model, this one seems to be perfect.

 ## References: